 Environmental Consortium of Colleges & Universities

 Pace University is the lead institution of the Environmental Consortium of Colleges & Universities, cofounded by Michelle Land and John Cronin.
-Michelle Land is the founding and current director and the Pace Academy serves as the secretariat, with the full faith and trust of all member institutions.
+Michelle Land is the founding and current director of the Environmental Consortium and the Dyson College Institute for Sustainability and the Environment serves as the secretariat, with the full faith and trust of all member institutions.
 Donna Kowal serves as the program coordinator.

 The mission of the Environmental Consortium is to harness higher education’s intellectual and physical resources to advance regional, ecosystem-based environmental research, teaching, and learning with a special emphasis on the greater Hudson-Mohawk River watershed.